 As with most things, you usually get what you pay for.
-A lot of folks start out with something like a cheap upright Brinkmann water smoker and while these work just fine they will require you to work a whole lot as well to turn out a good product.
+A lot of folks start out with something like a cheap upright charcoal smoker and while these work just fine they will require you to work a whole lot as well to turn out a good product.

 There are also other considerations such as how often you will be cooking, how many people you will be feeding and what type of fuel you would like to use.